thetechstewart/docs/docs/websites/nginx/nginx-php-fpm-debian-8.md

     apt-get update
     apt-get install nginx php5-fpm php5-mysql

-Make sure nginx and PHP-FPM are running
+Make sure nginx and PHP-FPM are running:

     systemctl status nginx
     systemctl status php5-fpm

 ## Nginx Setup

 Now we have to setup nginx server to relay on PHP-FPM for PHP requests.
-By default, PHP-FPM on debian listens on a socket.
+By default, PHP-FPM on Debian listens on a socket.
 We are putting everything in one single server so this is ok.
 To find the path for the socket run:

     grep 'listen =' /etc/php5/fpm/pool.d/www.conf

 Probably, it is located in `/var/run/php5-fpm.sock`

 We will tell nginx where is this socket in a *server* context in the nginx setup.
 It is done by modifying your default host file content.
 Edit `/etc/nginx/sites-enabled/default` and replace the default content with this:

 {: .file}
 /etc/nginx/sites-enabled/default